 The terms were originally coined after extensive research over 30 years ago by Dr Carol Dweck who studied her students’ ability to bounce back from negative learning experiences and their future learning outcomes.
 She describes them as:

-Fixed Mind Set – an individual believes their “intelligence is static”.
+An individual believes their “intelligence is static”.
 This leads to the individual feeling a need to continuously look smart and therefore avoid challenges, give up easily and ignore useful negative feedback.

-Growth Mind Set – an individual believes their “intelligence can be developed”.
+An individual believes their “intelligence can be developed”.
 This makes them more willing to participate in challenges, persist through difficult experiences and learn from criticism.

 So what does all this have to do with enhancing your communication goals you may wonder?